FelipeZanini/Final-Project/README.md

 <hr>

-- Our website offers a streamline and user-centric sign-in and sign-up process that prioritizes convenience and accessibility.
-- Easy Password Recovery: On the sign-in page, users can easily find a link to the "Forgot Password" feature, allowing them to reset their password without unnecessary hassle.
-- Sign-in: Users can log in via name or email.
-For new users who aren't registered yet, the sign-in page provides a prominent link to the sign-up process.
+- Users can sign in using their email address or name.
+The sign-in page offers a clear link to the registration process for new users who haven't signed up yet.
-- Sign-up: Sign up page has link to sign in page in case user is already registered, clear error messages if user name or email is already in system, username and emails are unique to the system, so a user cannot hack another user's identity or impersonate another user
+- Sign-up: If the user's name or email address is already in the system, a clear error message will appear; otherwise, the sign-up page contains a link to the sign-in page, the user's username and email address are unique to the system.

 </details>
 <hr>